-Yes, you can make delicious candy cane ice cream at home!
-A sweet vanilla ice cream base and crushed peppermint candies are the perfect combination for a Christmastime treat.
+A sweet vanilla ice cream base and crushed peppermint candy canes are the perfect combination for a Christmastime treat.

+- The proper way of making ice cream.
 In the world of homemade ice cream, there are a lot of debates.
 Churn vs no churn?
 Cooked custard vs raw?
 Eggs or no eggs?
 Let me settle it for you.
 Yes, you must churn, and heat the custard, and use eggs.
 I know, these were all the hardest choices.
-But it’s totally worth it to have the absolute best tasting homemade ice cream.
+But it’s totally worth it to have the absolute best-tasting homemade ice cream.
 If it’s not going to be the best, why even bother?

-So if you have an ice cream maker lurking in your cabinets, pull it out and get to work.
+- It’s the best!.
+So if you have an ice cream maker lurking in your cabinets, pull it out, and let’s get to work.

 To make ice cream properly, there are a few steps involved, but it’s not hard.

-Now we have to stain.
-You can simply set a strainer over a bowl, or use cheesecloth.
-I use a Greek yogurt strainer (that I also use for making keto greek yogurt).
+Now we have to strain.
+You can simply set a strainer over a bowl, or use a cheesecloth.
 Either way, since we used eggs, we have to strain because there will inevitably be some little bits we don’t want.

 The next day, we churn.
 How this works will depend on your ice cream maker’s instructions.
 But an electric one does all the work, churning and freezing our custard into ice cream.

-Yay!
-Isn’t it beautiful?
-Are we done?
-No. Scoop it into a freezer safe container (a loaf pan works perfectly fine.)
+Scoop it into a freezer-safe container, airtight container.
+A loaf pan with plastic wrap on top works very well.
 Put it back in the freezer and freeze for 2-4 hours until the ice cream has frozen and looks like…ice cream.

 - 4 egg yolks